Zorin OS 15 Linux distro is ready to replace Microsoft Windows 10 on your PC

 With all of that said, Windows 10 has many detractors.
 In other words, it is not an operating system that is beloved by many.
 Even the people that don't necessarily hate it, probably tolerate it more than truly enjoy it.
 And that's sad.
 Thankfully, for those that want a way out of Microsoft's Windows, there are many alternatives.
 If you want to try Linux, there is a new version of a great distribution you should try -- the Ubuntu-based Zorin OS 15.

 Zorin OS is one of my favorite Linux-based operating systems to recommend to those switching from Windows.
 Why?
 Well, it is designed to look very much like traditional Windows.
 With Windows 7 support ending soon, Zorin OS should feel very familiar to those moving from Microsoft’s OS.
-Not to mention, it is stable, fast, and relatively easy to use.
+Not to mention, it is stable, fast, beautiful, and relatively easy to use.

 "We're excited to launch the next major version of our operating system: Zorin OS 15.
 Creating a Linux desktop operating system that’s designed for everyone -- not only the engineers and power users -- has always been the mission of Zorin OS, ever since the first release nearly 10 years ago.
 Zorin OS 15 takes this decade-long effort and amplifies it to the next level.
 Every aspect of the user experience has been re-considered and refined in this new release, from how apps are installed, to how you get work done, to how it interacts with the devices around you.
 The result is a desktop experience that combines the most powerful desktop technology with the most user-friendly design," says The Zorin OS Team.